PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/merchandise-returns/edit-merchandise-returns.md

 ## Message UI notifications after form submissions

-- If the Editing of the return is successful, the UI will be prompted with the message:<br>
+- If the editing of the return is successful - once updating the return status - the UI will be prompted with the message:<br>
 _Successful update._
 - If there is a deletion attempt from the Return Package list, when only 1 item is in the list, the UI will be prompted with the message:<br>
 _You need at least one product._